Crown of Creation (band): Biography

 On August 18, 2015, Hofa GmbH label released the best of album Best of Crown of Creation 1985–2015, a double CD with songs from the original albums, unreleased tracks, special mixes and live recordings.

+In 2024, the CD maxi Everlasting Love was released, a fine song in the Crown of Creation catalog, showcasing the distinctive voice of Lara-Malin Blazek.